Updated: June 2020

 Also make sure the ribbon cables of the membrane are not pulled too tight, which can cause keys not to work properly and damage the membrane.

-Check inner layer ribbon cable length
+Check inner layer ribbon cable length (ZX Spectrum Plus keyboard only)

 When a membrane appears to work and then goes bad again some random time after re-assembling everything: